kshayand/programming-psyduck/README.md

 - display analytics for speech captured (how long did user actively talk, how clear was it etc...)
 - saving progress in local storage or write to an excel sheet or making a dashboard
 - Adding sample Pokedex interface
-## Installation:
+## Installation (requires npm installed):
 1) Download the project files
+2) in terminal use "npm run build" to create the build file
-2) In chrome tab, navigate to chrome://extensions/
+3) In chrome tab, navigate to chrome://extensions/
-3) click Load unpack button and select build folder
+4) click Load unpack button and select build folder
-4) Pin the extension to your browser and click icon to view your pokedex (Optional)
+5) Pin the extension to your browser and click icon to view your pokedex (Optional)